-The Storybook Capital of America – Abilene, TX
+The Storybook Capital Of America – Abilene, Texas

-My family and I had to find out why Abilene holds the Storybook Capital of America title!
+Do you know why Abilene holds the Storybook Capital of America title?

 National Center For Children’s Illustrated Literature

-Nearby, you can visit the National Center for Children’s Illustrated Literature, which features exhibits showcasing the works of celebrated children’s book artists and hands-on art activities every Saturday.
-We happened to be visiting right then and joined to make eggs for Easter.
-I loved that my children were off their electronics and hands-on with activities!
+Nearby, you can visit the National Center for Children’s Illustrated Literature, which features exhibits showcasing the works of celebrated children’s book artists, interactive exhibits, and children’s art galleries.
+During springtime, your kids can join in on the fun of making Easter eggs.
+You’ll love that your kids will be off their electronics to do these fun, hands-on activities!

 If you’re going for a weekend getaway to Abilene, TX, you must eat here.
 You’ll quickly learn that food is a passion at Rockin’ Rollerz and is the perfect place to please all your family members.
-The fun and relaxing environment and the customer service didn’t disappoint, either.
+The fun and relaxing environment and customer service will not disappoint, either.

-What does it mean to be a Rockin Roller?
+Question: What does it mean to be a Rockin Roller?
 It means that you do things your way.
-It’s about being true to yourself – that everyone should follow the path they choose through life.
+It’s about being true to yourself – everyone should follow their own path through life.

 The Grace Museum

-After lunch, and with buttons popping at the seams, we headed to The Grace Museum.
-The Grace, located in the heart of downtown in a historic building, is an AAM accredited museum.
-Changing exhibits feature the best of Texas art, past and present, within the context of American art.
+Head downtown to see one of Abilene’s most unique museums – The Grace Museum.
+It’s a living museum inside a historic building and is an AAM-accredited museum.
+Changing exhibits feature the best Texas historical artifacts, past and present, within the context of American art.

-The Children’s Museum, located on the 2nd floor of The Grace, offers hands-on learning activities with various educational programs for all ages.
+The Children’s Museum, located on the 2nd floor, offers hands-on learning activities with various educational programs for all ages.
 There, you can make music, discover the systems in your body, perform on a theater stage, drive an ambulance, and so much more.
-The museum was a great way to get out our energy and gain more educational insights.
+The museum is a great way to get out kids’ energy and gain more educational insights.

-Day 2 started with a trip to The Abilene Zoo, with more than 1,000 animals representing 250 species at the Abilene Zoo, your entire family will be excited to explore it all, hoping there is beautiful weather and spend the morning exploring.
-Put this on your weekend getaway to Abilene, Texas.
+No trip to Abilene is complete without a visit to the zoo.
+With more than 1,000 animals representing 250 species at the Abilene Zoo, your entire family will be excited to explore it all, hoping there is beautiful weather and the animals are out.
+Put this attraction on your weekend getaway to Abilene, Texas.

-We also fed the fish and watched snakes hunt for lunch.
-Make sure you check out the reptile house — those snakes were slithering all around their habitats!
+Feed the fish and watch snakes hunt for lunch.
+Check out the reptile house to see the snakes slither around their habitats!
 The petting zoo is also worth a see.